-Back by popular demand we’re again sharing a story from someone involved in FreeBSD with our Faces of FreeBSD series.
+Welcome to the first 2017 edition of the Faces of FreeBSD series.
+We’re again sharing a story from someone involved in FreeBSD.
 It may be a story from someone who’s received funding from us to work on development projects, run conferences, travel to conferences, or advocate for FreeBSD.
 Or, it may be from someone who gives back to FreeBSD financially or in another way.
-But, it is always from someone who is making a positive difference in the FreeBSD world.
+Regardless, it is always from someone who is making a positive difference in the FreeBSD world.

 Happy new year and welcome to 2017!
 In this update, I’ll take the opportunity to look at how the FreeBSD Foundation identifies, reviews, and chooses projects to be undertaken by paid development staff and by recipients of project development grants.

 From those of us at the Foundation, we would like to say…

 As we’ve mentioned before, if you’ve ever been to a FreeBSD Developer Summit, or read any of the Foundation entries in the quarterly status report, you’ve heard us talk about how advocating for FreeBSD is an important part of how we support the Project.
 Advocacy takes many forms, from attending conferences to promote the Project, to creating literature to educate and inform on the latest FreeBSD efforts.
 We talk about the latest developments on social media, interview community members about their experiences with FreeBSD, and work with companies to share why FreeBSD is their operating system of choice.